 It’s probably not dangerous for the baby gecko to be kept with adults between 1 and 6 months of age (but they should be separated immediately after hatching as geckos do, unfortunately, sometimes eat newly hatched babies) but this choice should be a practical one more than anything – if you are short on space then keeping a baby with an adult is fine in the short term.

 Mommy Leopard Geckos don’t feel any separation anxiety if their babies are removed from them and Daddy geckos will, at best, tolerate the youngster.
 Males are known to be territorial, and sometimes aggressive to other geckos, so could pose a danger to a younger or smaller gecko.
-This is especially true after around 6 months when the baby starts to mature and will either be seen as a potential mate or threat to the dominant male.
+This is especially true after around 6 months when the baby starts to mature and will either be seen as a potential mate or a threat to the dominant male.

 Do Leopard Geckos Get Lonely By Themselves?